THEATER + MUSIC THEATER PROGRAM AUDITIONS

-The Program in Theater welcomes students who have never performed, or haven’t performed since the first grade.
-The theater program is emphatically committed to inclusive casting.
+The Programs in Theater and Music Theater welcome students who have never performed, or haven’t performed since the first grade.
+The theater and music theater programs are emphatically committed to inclusive casting.
 We also welcome students as participants in all non-performing roles including stage management, design, musicians, backstage run crew and so on.

 *Students interested in non-performing roles can also sign up for an audition slot to hold a conversation about their interests with the creative team.